 Punta Sur, or South Point, is the southernmost point on the island.
 Its rugged cliffs and ferociously crashing waves take thoughtful travelers back to a simpler time when the world was made up of nothing but waves, rocks and nonsensical art, and 2 for 1 Coronas at cantinas overlooking a point in the south with lots of rocks, waves and nonsensical art.

 The hot chick in a thong buying nachos and a cherry Slurpee at the OXXO.
 When she talks she sounds Balkan.
-And horny.